vmysla/salo.js/README.md

 # salo.js
 Google Analytics plugin that stores unsent hits on client-side until they are successfully sent.

-**salo.js** implements Universal Google Analytics Web Tracking (analytics.js) [Plugins](https://developers.google.com/analytics/devguides/collection/analyticsjs/plugins) and [Tasks](https://developers.google.com/analytics/devguides/collection/analyticsjs/tasks) APIs.
+**salo.js** implements Universal Google Analytics Web Tracking [Plugins](https://developers.google.com/analytics/devguides/collection/analyticsjs/plugins) and [Tasks](https://developers.google.com/analytics/devguides/collection/analyticsjs/tasks) APIs.
 Hits are saved into browser's `localStorage` with [simpleStorage.js](https://github.com/andris9/simpleStorage) module.
-All modern browsers (including mobile) are supported from the box, but you can use (jStorage)[http://www.jstorage.info/] to support such older browsers like IE7 or Firefox 3.
+All modern browsers (including mobile) are supported from the box, but you can use [jStorage](http://www.jstorage.info/) to support such older browsers like IE7 or Firefox 3.

 Plugin will resent hits in case if reporting has been failed, was terminated or timeouted.
 It will  automatically load and retry reporting of saved but unsent hits from previous pages if they are located on same domain as current.
 Because hits are saved in [Measurement Protocol](https://developers.google.com/analytics/devguides/collection/protocol/v1/) format, stored hits have all dimensions/metrics from the page where they were created and are associated with that page in GA Reporting.
 Loaded hits are reported in heir historical order.
-[QueueTime](https://developers.google.com/analytics/devguides/collection/protocol/v1/parameters#qt) is used to report hits with original date/time information.
+[QueueTime](https://developers.google.com/analytics/devguides/collection/protocol/v1/parameters#qt) parameter is used to report hits with original date/time information.

 ## Getting Started
 Add salo.js script on all your pages: